🌴 Tradewinds March 2026 🌴

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our November meeting at Clean Sweep Bar, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Base Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members David Bilek, Allen Clemons, Karl Dye, Nelson Greer, John Hatch, Ben McGowan, Ace Parker, Crichton Roberts, Thom Souza, Wade Thode, and Ken Voorhees.
+Bowfin Meeting – We conducted our January meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Base Commander Paul Jurcsak, Treasurer Pat Suenaga, COB Gary Johnson, and members Dave Atkins, Jim Bazemore, David Bilek, Rodney Boucher, Dan Del Monte, Karl Dye, Nelson Greer, Gary Grisham, John Johnson, Ben McGowan, Ace Parker, Crichton Roberts, Tom Schmidt, Thom Sousa, Wade Thode, Ken Voorhees, and Joe Winzenried.

 Binnacle List – Please keep all our members and their families in your good thoughts and prayers.